openhab/openhab-google-assistant/docs/USAGE.md

 #### Two-Factor-Authentication

-For some actions, Google recommends to use TFA (Two-Factor-Authentication) to prevent accidential or unauthorized triggers of sensitive actions.
+For some actions, Google recommends to use TFA (Two-Factor-Authentication) to prevent accidental or unauthorized triggers of sensitive actions.
 See [Two-factor authentication &nbsp;|&nbsp; Actions on Google Smart Home](https://developers.google.com/assistant/smarthome/develop/two-factor-authentication).

 The openHAB Google Assistant integration supports both _ackNeeded_ and _pinNeeded_.
 You can use both types on all devices types and traits.